10 Things You Need to Know about the City of High Point

 5. A TRUE FOODIE SCENE

 Trying to cut it as a food critic?
 Or just interested in satisfying your taste buds?
 High Point has everything you need to fuel your Instagram feed.
 From barbecue to Italian to burgers and more, High Point offers a variety of unique eats around the city.
-With an offering of Korean, seafood and Thai options, 98 Asian Bistro is a local favorite.
+With Korean, seafood and Thai options, 98 Asian Bistro is a local favorite.
 Just down the road, you’ll find Blue Zucchini, a small sandwich cafe that serves up big time local flavor with a long list of salads, sandwiches, burgers, soups and pastries.
 Looking to treat yourself?
-Burger Batch is your go-to.
+Small Batch is your go-to.
 Order burgers topped mile-high with an endless list of toppings and finish off the meal with one of their many tempting cake-topped milkshakes.
 As for finding your coffee fix, DeBeen Espresso is the place.
-With art-covered walls and an eclectic set up that welcomes regulars, DeBeen provides a calming atmosphere that pairs well with your favorite cold brew, hot tea, espresso, smoothie and much more.
+With art-covered walls and an eclectic setup that welcomes regulars, DeBeen provides a calming atmosphere that pairs well with your favorite cold brew, hot tea, espresso, smoothie and much more.

 6. HIGH POINT’S HUB OF ACTIVITY